Unraveling information about supranuclear-dense matter from the complete binary neutron star coalescence process using future gravitational-wave detector networks: Introduction

 Up to now, Advanced LIGO~\cite{LIGOScientific:2014pky} and Advanced Virgo~\cite{VIRGO:2014yos} detected two BNS systems, GW170817 \cite{LIGOScientific:2017vwq, LIGOScientific:2018hze} and GW190425 \cite{LIGOScientific:2020aai}.
 These detections already allowed to put constraints on the supranuclear-dense matter EoS, which was possible since the GW signal emitted during the inspiral phase provides information about the EoS through tidal deformability measurements~\cite{Dietrich:2020eud,Hinderer:2009ca, Damour:2012yf, DelPozzo:2013ala,Lackey:2014fwa, Agathos:2015uaa, Dietrich:2018uni, Kawaguchi:2018gvj, Hinderer:2007mb, Damour:2009wj}.
 While the uncertainty on current measurements is still large, the higher sensitivies of future generation detectors such as the Einstein Telescope (ET) \cite{Punturo:2010zz, Maggiore:2019uih, Freise:2008dk, Hild:2009ns,Sathyaprakash:2011bh,Pacilio:2021jmq,Gupta:2022qgg} or the Cosmic Explorer (CE) \cite{Reitze:2019iox, Evans:2021gyd} will significantly improve them.

-In addition to a more detailed analysis of the inspiral, 3rd generation (3G) GW detectors are also expected to detect GWs from the postmerger phase of the BNS coalescence~\cite{Koppel:2019pys,Bauswein:2013jpa,Baiotti:2008ra,Bernuzzi:2020tgt,Baiotti:2016qnr}.
-This is of special interest, since the postmerger probes a different density and temperature regime than the inspiral, with densities higher than the ones of the binary component stars, and temperatures large enough so that also the effect of different transport coefficients will start to impact the data \cite{Hammond:2021vtv,Raithel:2021hye,Most:2022yhe}.
+In addition to a more detailed analysis of the inspiral, 3rd generation (3G) GW detectors such as ET and CE are also expected to detect GWs from the postmerger phase of the BNS coalescence~\cite{Koppel:2019pys,Bauswein:2013jpa,Baiotti:2008ra,Bernuzzi:2020tgt,Baiotti:2016qnr}.
+This is of special interest, since the postmerger probes an even higher different density and temperature regime than the inspiral.
+While during the inspiral only densities up to the central density of the individual stars are probed, which corresponds to about 3 to 4 times nuclear saturation density, the postmerger phase probes densities even beyond five times nuclear saturation density, cf.~Fig.~1 of~\cite{Pang:2022rzc}.
+In addition, also temperatures of about 50 MeV are reached during the postmerger phase, which is large enough so that the effect of different transport coefficients will start to impact the data \cite{Hammond:2021vtv,Raithel:2021hye,Most:2022yhe}.